 5. Father’s Day personalized gift — Codeverse

-A product that customers can either customize or add a personal message makes for a much more meaningful Father’s Day gift.
-Gift mugs and ties are fun but some people want more original ways to show their appreciation for dad like a personalized gift.
+A product that customers can personalize makes for a much more meaningful Father’s Day gift.
+Gift mugs and ties are fun but some people want more original and sentimental ways to celebrate dad.

 In its Father’s Day email campaign Codeverse showed its customers how they can code up a custom video game for Dad.